The Spectre of High Voltage. Down with the Volts!

 Cost-effective system architecture based on 48 V traction and vehicle electrical systems

-Non-tocix and harmless electrolytes
+Non-toxic and harmless electrolytes

-Regular training: no safety provisions necessary
+Regular training: no additional safety measures required

 Structural system safety in the event of accidents